-&lt;sup>97 In the Arab region, on average, one in five women are married before the age of 18.
-See UNFPA (2019), State of the World Population.
-Furthermore, in nearly 10% of marriages both spouses are under the age of 18 years old.
-See Report of the Special Rapporteur on violence against women, its causes and consequences, on her mission to the Occupied Palestinian Territory/State of Palestine, A/HRC/35/30/Add.2, 8 June 2017, para.
-39 three out of 10 women were married before the age of 18.
+One of the forms of GBV that poses particularly high risks for adolescent girls is early and forced marriage.According to the strategy for addressing CEFM, the prevalence of child marriages in Palestine is at 24% of all marriages.
+Although in general CEFM seems to be declining, an increase has been identified in certain areas, particularly parts of Gaza.
+Recommendations have been made to the Palestinian Central Bureau of Statistics (PCBS) to provide an update on CEFM prevalence based on the raw data, which was obtained as part of the 2019 violence survey.
+In Gaza, three out of 10 women were married before the age of 18.
 Poor families in Access Restricted Areas (such as Khan Younis and Rafah), refugees and internally displaced people (IDP) are identified as communities where high rates of child/early marriage have been recorded.
 Also concerning is the tendency to prevent married girls from attending school and completing their education.